 Scout and Emily lived with Emily's husband, Ron, and their sidekicks, Jason, a retired racing greyhound, and Songdog, a collie mix who wandered into the driveway and adopted Ron one afternoon.
 (Jason, who passed away in 2010, didn't like to ride in the car, and Song is too big and rambunctious to stay in motels, so the boys usually went to camp while Scout and Emily and Ron were on road trips.
 Jason and Songdog didn't mind, because the girls at camp loved them and always gave them lots of extra attention.)

-Since Scout passed away, Emily and Ron have added two new members to their pack: Riggy, a black-and-tan rat terrier who doesn't really like road trips, and Walter, a fluffy white cat with gray tabby spots.
+Since Scout passed away, Emily and Ron have added three new members to their pack: Riggy, a black-and-tan rat terrier who doesn't really like road trips; Walter, a fluffy white cat with gray tabby spots; and Lillian, a.k.a.
+Lil Miss, a Chihuahua-Italian greyhound mix who complains a lot if she thinks she isn't being cuddled enough.
 Emily rescued Walter from a tree in June 2009, when he was about five weeks old -- the same age Scout was when Emily adopted her.
 Walter acts more like a dog than a cat.
 In fact, he acts a lot like Scout.
 Sometimes Emily forgets and calls him Scout.
 He always comes running.

 All materials on this site copyright 2001-2016 Emily Priddy, except where otherwise indicated.
 All rights reserved.